Dorothy C. O’Neil, CDFA®

 Dorothy C. O’Neil is Co-Chair of the Family Law practice at Burns White.
 She has experience representing clients in all family law matters, with an emphasis on complex divorce, custody, and support matters, as well as paternity matters, prenuptial/postnuptial agreements, and protection from abuse cases.

 With a unique ability to effectively manage the heightened emotions often found in this area of the law, Ms. O’Neil has successfully negotiated the settlement of cases, as well as litigated complex trials.
-She is also trained in the collaborative divorce process by the International Academy of Collaborative Professionals.
+She is also trained in the collaborative divorce process by the International Academy of Collaborative Professionals and is a Certified Divorce Financial Analyst® through the Institute for Divorce Financial Analysts.

 Prior to joining Burns White, Ms. O’Neil worked for a national domestic litigation firm, where she was named the firm’s Overall Top Attorney and Top Performer in her Region in 2013.
 In addition, she has worked at the Family Legal Center and held a Judicial Clerkship position at the Pennsylvania Court of Common Pleas, Family Division, in Indiana County.